pshubenok/fungo/development_guide.md

+# Development guide

-# Document describes each layer
+Document contains information about each level with details.